MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

    ![Execute Golden Ticket via mimikatz](media/playbook-dominance-golden_ptt.png)

 Why did it work?
 The Golden Ticket Attack works because the ticket generated was properly signed with the 'KRBTGT' key we harvested earlier.
-This allows us, as the attacker, to gain access to ContosoDC, adding ourselves to any Security Group that we wish to leverage.
+This ticket allows us, as the attacker, to gain access to ContosoDC and add ourselves to any Security Group that we wish to use.

 #### Golden Ticket- Existing User attack detection